isomerpages/moe-methodistgirlssch/_about-us/Scholarships and Awards/MGS Special Awards and Scholarships.md

 ### Mrs Anna Tham Book Prize

-Given to the best all-rounder in the Secondary/Year Four graduating class.
+Given to the top scorer in Mathematics and Additional Mathematics in the upper secondary levels (both the IP and O-Level track).

-The Tan Ley Chee Award originated from the Best All Round Student Award created in 1976.
-The award is named after the former Ngui Ley Chee, an old girl, and president of the MGS Alumnae Association for a number of years.
+Mrs Anna Tham is a former student and later, a Mathematics teacher at her alma mater at MGS.
+She is the longest-serving Principal of MGS (1977 to 1994).
+A pioneering Guider, Mrs Tham continues to dedicate her energies to imparting the life skills and values of the Guiding Movement to the next generation.